evily2k/DattoRMM-Scripts/Create or Reset Local User Account (Final)/readme.md

 ```
 **Setup:**

-**Create a new component in DattoRMM and copy/paste the script file contents into the DattoRMM script window.**
+**Create a new component in DattoRMM and copy/paste the script file contents into the DattoRMM script window and add the following variables.**
 ```
 Variables:
 	[BOOLEAN] 'passwordReset' - (Change users password if user already exists)